 Priest You have filled us and all creation with your blessing and fed us with your constant love; you have redeemed us in Jesus Christ and knit us into one body.
 Through your Spirit you replenish us and call us to fullness of life.
 Therefore, joining with Angels and Archangels and with the faithful of every generation, we lift our voices with all creation as we sing:

-Sanctus Holy, holy, holy Lord, God of power and might (850)
+People Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
+Hosanna in the highest.